In-Person Coaching

 What’s the difference between a power hour and a full support training package?

 A Power Hour is perfect if you just need a few tips, are concentrating on one thing, or need extra support after your training package has ended.
-Power Hours are available at Baxter Park in Dundee or online via zoom.
-Continued availability is not guaranteed.
+Power Hours are available online via zoom.
+Continued availability is not guaranteed so they won’t ideally suit if you need ongoing support.

 Your Full Support Training Package is designed to solve training and behaviour problems.
 It will be designed to manage the behaviour fully from start to finish with a goal in mind.
 We’ll start with the underlying issue and then focus on the specific behaviours as we work through your sessions.
-The sessions start in your own home, but we often head out and about, if that’s more appropriate, and the advice will be targeted to you and your dog.
-We’ll have time to practise the techniques in the sessions and I’ll be on call to support you as you work through the training.
-At the end of the training package, we’ll wrap things up via email, zoom or phone.
+The sessions start in your own home, or online, and the advice will be targeted to you and your dog.
+We’ll have time to test and practise the techniques as we go and I’ll be on call to support you as you work through the training.
+At the end of the training package, we’ll wrap things up via email.
 Get in touch for more information about how I can help you with a bespoke training plan.

 Will your techniques work in real life situations?
 He listens when it’s just us, but as soon as he gets distracted it all goes out the window.